 - Propane Gas cylinders have a 12-year lifespan between inspection and re-certification.
-Always use gas cylinders that are within their compliance date. - For drawbar mounted cylinders (if applicable), orient the cylinder relief valves of both cylinders discharge away from both the trailer and towing vehicle as shown. - Always remove the propane cylinder from the trailer to refill. - Propane tanks may only be filled to 80% capacity.
-DO NOT OVER FILL. - For gas cylinders stored in a dedicated Propane Gas Locker ensure the locker is kept closed at all times unless changing or operating the cylinders. - Close cylinder valves when appliances are not in use or while refueling is in progress. - Ensure cylinder valves are closed to prevent the unintended release of gas from a cylinder.
+Always use gas cylinders that are within their compliance date. - NOTICE For drawbar mounted cylinders (if applicable), orient the cylinder relief valves of both cylinders discharge away from both the trailer and towing vehicle as shown. - Always remove the propane cylinder from the trailer to refill. - WARNING Propane tanks may only be filled to 80% capacity.
+DO NOT OVER FILL.
+A properly filled propane tank contains approximately 80% of its volume as liquid propane.
+Overfilling a propane container can result in uncontrolled propane flow, which could lead to a fire or explosion resulting in death or serious injury. - For gas cylinders stored in a dedicated Propane Gas Locker ensure the locker is kept closed at all times unless changing or operating the cylinders. - Close cylinder valves when appliances are not in use or while refuelling is in progress. - Ensure cylinder valves are closed to prevent the unintended release of gas from a cylinder.